Washington DC VA Medical Center

 New Linear Accelerator for Cancer Treatment

-Radiology’s new Linear Accelerator for state-of-the-art cancer treatment will match the present 21EX and will replace the aged 6EX unit.
+Radiology's new Linear Accelerator for state-of-the-art cancer treatment will match the present 21EX and will replace the aged 6EX unit.
 This will allow for continuation and expansion of services to Veterans with less down time.
-The project is expected to be complete in Summer 2019.
+The project is expected to be complete in Winter 2019.

 Oncology & Cancer Center (OCC)